Sailor Moon Crystal Set 2 Black Moon Arc Anime Blu-ray/DVD Home Media Confirmed

 Sailor Moon Crystal, a popular Japanese anime series written and illustrated by Naoko Takeuchi, will have its Sailor Moon Crystal Set 2 released on home media, confirmed Viz Media.
 Pre-orders for the special Blu-ray and DVD sets began late last month.

 Viz Media, a prominent company that specializes in the publishing, distribution, entertainment licensing and intellectual copyright management of Japanese anime and manga, delighted fans of Pretty Guardian Sailor Moon Crystal, popularly known as Sailor Moon, by confirming the news about pre-orders for the series’ home media release.
 According to the company, fans will be able to buy exciting new episodes of Sailor Moon Crystal Set 2 on limited edition home media.
 The sale of the limited edition Blu-ray/DVD combo packs started late last month.
-As expected, the first release of the critically acclaimed anime series have been released in multiple combination packs.
+As expected, the first release of the critically acclaimed anime series has been released in multiple combination packs.

 Naoko Takeuchi is a Japanese Manga artist.
 Best known for Codename: Sailor V, Pretty Soldier Sailor Moon & Love Witch. #WomensHistoryMonth pic.twitter.com/F6zD3rmLjV